 What Is Automatic Writing in the Abrahamic Religions?

 That depends on what you believe.
 Many people believe in demons.
 Demons are part of the Persian mythology of the dying gods that made their way into Western theology.
-It includes the three branches of the Abrahamic Religions: Judaism, Christianity, and Islam.
+It includes the Abrahamic religions’ three branches: Judaism, Christianity, and Islam.
 Together these systems have over 4 billion members.

 These systems dominate our cultural narrative, and their massive social reach affects non-believers.
 Demons are potent symbols or typologies in our culture.
 They are a popular genre in TV and movies as well as religion.
 However, that doesn’t make them real.